NomadFlow

 serve

 Runs the HTTP server in the foreground with full tracing/logging enabled.
 Use this for headless deployments, Docker containers, or systemd services.
+If no config exists, the setup wizard runs first.

 start